Education - Special Education

 Emotional/Behavioral Disabilities — Middle Childhood through Adolescence and Regular Education, Middle Childhood through Early Adolescence

-Special admission noteStudents must apply for entrance to the special education program.
-Students must pass the PPST; complete 30 credits non-education coursework; have a minimum 2.75 resident and cumulative GPA; complete the following two courses successfully: Introduction to Diverse Learners and School and Community Experience in Special Education.
+Special admission noteStudents must apply for entrance to the Special Education program.
+Students must pass the Proxis core or have the required ACT/SAT/GRE scores, complete 30 credits non-education coursework, have a minimum 2.75 resident and cumulative GPA, and complete the following two courses successfully: Introduction to Diverse Learners and School and Community Experience in Special Education.

 More advising information

 Typical positions held by special education graduates include teaching in public or private schools, administering special education programs or services for

 children and youth with disabilities, conducting research, developing curriculum and supervising teachers, and developing instructional materials.

 More career information